openmoh/openmohaa/docs/getting_started_installation.md

 ## Extracting GOG setup file on Linux and macOS

+If your MOH:AA copy was acquired from GOG then this section will be relevant.

 The MOH:AA Warchest installer files on GOG are Windows binaries.
 To attain the game files, you can quickly extract them using [Innoextract](https://github.com/dscharrer/innoextract).